-Mahón is considered one of the most versatile cheeses of the Spanish gastronomy.
+Mahón is a semi-hard Cow cheese.
+It is named after the port of Mahón on the island of Menorca and is considered one of the most versatile cheeses of the Spanish gastronomy.

 When selecting wines to pair with Mahón it is essential to consider the different salt and taste profiles: